Trust, proven - not promised.

 Your data, your region, your keys.

 Sovereignty isn’t a setting we toggle for you - it’s the default.
-Run it yourself, pin it to a region, and hold the keys.
+OrthID runs as a managed, dedicated, isolated cell in your region, with customer-held keys on the near roadmap.

 Pin where identity data is stored and processed.
-Each sovereign cell runs in your chosen region - data doesn't cross a border you didn't choose.
+Each sovereign cell runs in a chosen region - data doesn't cross a border you didn't choose.
+One region runs today, with more on the roadmap.

-Bring your own keys through HashiCorp Vault, a cloud KMS, or an HSM.
-Encryption keys stay under your custody - we never hold the master.
+On our roadmap: bring your own keys through HashiCorp Vault, a cloud KMS, or an HSM, so encryption keys stay under your custody and we never hold the master.

 One immutable entry per change - and you can prove it.